ExpectoX1/server_automate/README.md

 # server_automate
 <br />Work to do - Backend + Ansible

-2. After initial ping we can send a list of servers that are down and send this data to ansible commands so that double dead pinging isn't there [Send array of servers]
 6. any uncaught ansible errors should be display properly check this part => important cause no way to now if the thing failed or not [Parse through the result such that only msg: gets displayed]
 -  Implementing os version
 7. append the ansible-backup if already found => keep the time at the beginning of each section